-- 1. Policies and Procedures of the IRB
+- 1. IRB Policies and Procedures Manual

 - 2. The Radford University IRB website

 - 3. CITI Program (or equivalent) Social & Behavioral Research Course module(s)

 Attendance at regional and national meetings, such as PRIM&R, is encouraged and supported for staff members.